Microsoft Surface Propels Company Into Number Five PC Maker Slot For Good Reason [Opinion]

 Premium

 Microsoft used to denounce Apple for being expensive and elitist.
 But that has never been a winning strategy.
-The new Microsoft embraces the Premium ethos.
+The new Microsoft embraces the premium ethos.
 Surface is a high-end line of products with emotional, not just utilitarian appeal, and a price to match.
-The US rewards makers of premium products in a way that the rest of the world often does not.
+The U.S. rewards makers of premium products in a way that the rest of the world often does not.

 Innovative

 The PC grew stagnant and Macs were seen as innovative.
 Today, Mac laptops are viewed as underwhelming while PCs have become interesting again.
 This is due almost entirely to Microsoft’s Surface initiative.
-The US tech market rewards innovators.
+The U.S. tech market rewards innovators.
 And Microsoft is now in the innovation conversation in a way that they never were before the Surface.

 Microsoft’s Surface strategy is not perfect.
 But it gets a lot of things right.
 The overall PC market has new hope for a better day.
-Even long-time Apple enthusiasts are starting to take notice.
+Even longtime Apple enthusiasts are starting to take notice.